 In fall 2020, the King County Flood Control District (District) selected a levee setback and extension as the preferred alternative to move forward through design and construction.
 Public input and technical analysis informed the District’s decision.

 Sign up for announcements

-The primary elements of the levee setback and extension include:
+About the levee setback and extension

 The Jan Road Levee Setback project area is located on the left and right banks of the Cedar River, between River Miles 12.6 and 13.3 in unincorporated King County, about one mile northwest of the State Route 18/State Route 169 interchange.